What is Cyanide?

 - It is used in the mining of silver

 - Sodium nitroprusside is used to measure urine ketone bodies

 - It is used as a pest control in countries like New Zealand

 - It is used to increase the germination of plants

 - It is used as a food additive in the food industry

-Register now to learn more about the application and structure of CN− from the expert faculties at BYJU’S – India’s largest education company.
+Register now to learn more about the application and structure of CN− from the expert faculties at BYJU’S – India’s largest ed-tech company.